 Mr. Jennings holds a Bachelor of Science Degree from the University of Connecticut and earned his MBA from the University of Oregon.
 He is a past board member of Smart Grid Northwest and, in his spare time, he enjoys sports including running and ice hockey.

-Pete Johnson brings more than 25 years of award winning leadership in global sales, distribution and marketing experience to ZincFive.
+Pete Johnson brings more than 25 years of leadership in global sales, distribution and marketing experience to ZincFive.
 His blend of hard science and global business experience are uniquely suited for expanding ZincFive’s disruptive battery solutions.

 Mr. Johnson has more than 20 years of experience as a wireless communications executive, helping build the mobile phone industry from its start, at Seattle-based McCaw Cellular, to global carrier, AT&T Mobility.
 Mr. Johnson led over 1,600 western region employees at AT&T Mobility Retail, expanding its store footprint from 250 to more than 2,000 stores.
 In addition, he worked internationally opening new markets.
 Mr. Johnson also helped lead the highly successful Pacific Northwest launch of Cricket Wireless, which is now owned and operated by AT&T Mobility.